nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

 <details>
 <summary>
-Isn't more benefitial for the company to bundel orders?
+Isn't more benefitial for the company to bundle orders?
 </summary>

 I think so.
 It is better to pay on 1-2 euros more to one person, than pay extra X euros (~8) to another.
 However, they don't control how many, when and where orders are made.
 Data about customer behaviour is required to make conclusions whether it is benefitial or not.